xraypy/xraylarch/doc/xafs/xafsft.rst

 Fourier transforms are central to understanding and using XAFS.
-Consequently, many of the XAFS functions in Larch use XAFS Fourier transforms as part of their processing.
-For example, but :func:`autobk` and :func:`feffit` rely on XAFS Fourier transforms, as well as the specific XAFS Fourier transform function described in this section.
-The details of these transforms will be described in detail in this section.
-Many of these functions share parametersa and arguments with similar names and meanings.
+Consequently, many of the XAFS functions in Larch use XAFS Fourier transforms as part of their processing, and many of the functions parameters and arguments described here have names and meanings used throughout the XAFS functionality of Larch.
+For example, but :func:`autobk` and :func:`feffit` rely on XAFS Fourier transforms, and use the XAFS Fourier transform function described here.

 Overview of XAFS Fourier transforms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Standard Fourier transform of a signal :math:`f(t)` can be written as
+The standard Fourier transform of a signal :math:`f(t)` can be written as

 .. math::
    :nowrap: